Fishing Panama's Wild Coast… from a kayak

-The facilities are beautiful, comfortable and charming
+#4 The facilities are beautiful, comfortable and charming

-Remarkably, the lodge is 100 per cent sustainable, with the amenities cleverly designed to leave a minimal footprint.
-It’s powered by solar panels (for lights and charging your devices), fresh water is piped down from the mountains in a high-pressure, gravity fed system, giving each of the three double-occupancy cabins a private bathroom, shower and basin.
+Remarkably, the lodge is 100 per cent sustainable, with amenities cleverly designed to leave a minimal footprint.
+For example, the camp’s electricity comes from solar panels, and fresh water is piped down from the mountains in a high-pressure, gravity-fed system, giving each cabin a private shower and basin.